Warning: Last items in stock!

 What is pigment Phthalocyanine?

 Winsor Blue is made of an organic synthetic pigment: copper phthalocyanine.
-The phthalocyanine family of colours were first chemically synthesized in the late 1920s.
+The phthalocyanine family of colours were first chemically synthesised in the late 1920s.
 Having a high lightfastness rating, the paint will stay permanent and not fade or change over time, giving artists reassurance and confidence their work will remain as fresh as the day it was created.

 What is the Six Colour Mixing System?